PJM Glossary

 Combustion Turbine

 A generating unit in which a combustion turbine engine is the prime mover for an electrical generator.
-It is typically used for peak shaving operation due to quick response capability.
+It is typically used for peak-shaving operation due to quick response capability.

 Congestion